unepwcmc/ProtectedPlanet/docs/search.md

 the Ruby wrapper for the Elasticsearch service, allowing us to use the same DSL.
 More information can be found in the [Github repo for the gem](https://github.com/elastic/elasticsearch-ruby)

-*** Notice! on staging server if you need to reindex then you will need to turn off -Xms2g -Xmx2g settings in /etc/elasticsearch/jvm.options and then restart service before reinexing for some reason if you limit the heap then not all protected areas are indexed.
+*** Notice! on staging server if you need to reindex then you will need to increase -Xms2g -Xmx2g settings from 2gb -Xms7g -Xmx7g to in /etc/elasticsearch/jvm.options and then restart service before reinexing.
+For some reason if you limit the heap to low then not all protected areas are indexed (A silent fail).
 You will get incorrect count.
-Make sure to turn the limit back on after reindexing (by increasing the limit won't help it will only partly indexing protected areas) ***
+Make sure to turn the limit back on low after reindexing ***

 ## Installation